A guide to sunscreens for every skin type

 Note: There's a matching body sunscreen!

 Don’t let your oily skin fool you into thinking you don’t need to hydrate.
 In fact, the reality is quite the opposite; if you skip the moisturiser, your skin will overcompensate for the dryness with an overproduction of sebum, which leads to further breakouts.
 So, the best option for oily and acne-prone skin is to opt for oil-free or non-comedogenic (yet moisturising) formulations to avoid exacerbating shine and breakouts.
-Ren’s Clean Screen Mineral SPF30 does a great job of preventing clogged pores, mattifying shine and protecting against sun damage—all while keeping our planet happy (it’s reef-safe and vegan)!
+Ren’s Clean Screen Mineral SPF30 does a great job of preventing clogged pores, mattifying shine and protecting against sun damage!

 Deep skin tones

 Alright, so this isn’t technically a skin type, but it’s difficult to find good sunscreens that don’t leave a white cast on deeper skin tones.
-The real trick is you’ll want to look for either clear or tinted sunscreens—transparent chemical sunscreens like Supergoop’s Unseen Sunscreen are ideal if you're looking to avoid the dreaded white cast, but if you're not keen on it, a physical sunscreen like Supergoop’s Mattescreen contains a nifty tint to counteract the reflective minerals.
+The real trick is you’ll want to look for either clear or tinted sunscreens—transparent chemical sunscreens like Supergoop’s Unseen Sunscreen are ideal if you're looking to avoid the dreaded white cast, but if you're not keen on the formulation, a physical sunscreen like Supergoop’s Sheer Screen contains a nifty tint to counteract the reflective minerals.

 The real trick is to do your research to avoid disappointment: now that you know what to look out for, this should be an easy feat to get you on your way to spiffing SPF'd skin!